Environment

 Low light limiting photosynthetic energy for growth

-Tradescantia normally grows so fast that even slight growth should be visible weekly in the growing season.
-In significantly low light, this rapid pace slows to a near stop — the plant cannot generate enough energy for active cell division.
-If this is the cause, the leaves may also be fading in color.
+Tradescantia normally grows so fast that even slight growth should be visible on a weekly basis during the active growing season.
+In significantly low light, that rapid pace slows to a near stop, because the plant simply cannot generate enough photosynthetic energy to fuel active cell division at the growing tips.
+If low light is the cause, the leaves are often also fading in color at the same time, since color intensity and growth rate both depend on the same light-driven metabolic processes in this genus.

 Temperature below 60°F slowing metabolism

-Tradescantia is tropical in origin and slows significantly below 60°F. In very cool rooms or near cold windows in winter, growth stalls while the plant otherwise appears fine.
+Tradescantia is tropical to subtropical in origin and its metabolic rate slows significantly once temperatures drop below about 60°F. In a cool room, near a drafty window, or in a spot that gets a cold draft from an exterior door in winter, growth can stall almost completely while the plant otherwise appears entirely fine in color and leaf firmness.

 Winter seasonal slowdown — expected November through February